-(d) Notice.
+- (d) Notice.
 After drilling, testing and completing a well that meets the location requirements in paragraphs (a), (b) or (c) of this subsection, but prior to producing that well, an operator shall provide notice and opportunity for hearing for the proposed drilling unit.
 In addition to any other notice required by statute or rule, the operator shall provide notice of the proposed drilling unit by certified mail to all uncommitted owners within the proposed drilling unit.
 The department may authorize drilling units upon application, notice and an opportunity for hearing as provided in section 47-328, Idaho Code.
-However, prior to establishing a drilling unit for a well that meets the location requirements in paragraph (a), (b) or (c) of this subsection, the department may grant a permit to drill that provides only the notice required in section 47-316, Idaho Code.

-(4) An operator may request an change amendment in the size, shape or location of a drilling spacing unit under this section, as provided in section 47-318(6), Idaho Code.
-Request may be made for drilling spacing units that are:

-(a) Larger or smaller than forty (40) acres for oil;

-(b) Larger or smaller than onesix hundred sixty forty(1640) acres for gas; or

-(c) Not located within the boundaries of a governmental section, quarter section or quarter-quarter section.

-(5) Changes An amendment to drillingspacing units may be authorized upon application, notice and an opportunity for hearing as provided in section 47-328, Idaho Code.
-To authorize an changeamendment, the department shall find that such changeamendment would assist in preventing the waste of oil and gas, avoid drilling of unnecessary wells, or protect correlative rights.
+However, prior to establishing a drilling unit for a well that meets the location requirements in paragraph (a), (b) or (c) of this subsection, the department may grant a permit to drill that provides only the notice required in section 47-316, Idaho Code. - (4) An operator may request a change in the size, shape or location of a drilling unit under this section, as provided in section $\frac{47-318}{6}$, Idaho Code.
+Request may be made for drilling units that are: - (a) Larger or smaller than forty (40) acres for oil; - (b) Larger or smaller than one hundred sixty (160) acres for gas; or - (c) Not located within the boundaries of a governmental section, quarter section or quarter-quarter section. - (5) Changes to drilling units may be authorized application, notice and an opportunity for hearing as provided in section 47-328, Idaho Code.
+To authorize a change, the department shall find that such change would assist in preventing the waste of oil and gas, avoid drilling of unnecessary wells, or protect correlative rights.
 In addition to any other notice required by statute or rule, an operator shall provide proper notice and a copy of the application to all uncommitted owners within the proposed unit and to all other parties an operator reasonably believes may be affected.
-In establishingamending drilling spacing units under this section, the department shall review the drilling spacing unit's size, shape and location based on the application, any supporting exhibits, and evidence introduced at a hearing.
+In establishing drilling units under this section, the department shall review the drilling unit's size, shape and location based on the application, any supporting exhibits, and evidence introduced at a hearing.